assen-totin/cdn/README.md

 This transport is usually used when request type is `json` (JSON exchange) or `xml` (XML excahnge).

 The module will half-close the connection once it has written its request and will then expect the response, followed by full connection close by the authorisation body.

+NB: TCP is naturally slower than Unix domain socket.

+NB: The `examples` directory contains a sample Unix domain socket server in NodeJS which supports socket half-closing.
+It can easily be converted to TCP socket.

+## HTTP

+Set the URL in configuration option `cdn_http_url`.
+If using HTTPS, the local libcurl (used to make the HTTP request) must be able to verify the TLS certificate of the remote end.
+Authentication to this URL is currently unsupported.

+This transport is usually used when request type is `json` (JSON exchange) or `xml` (XML excahnge).

+The HTTP request will be of type POST.

+NB: HTTP is naturally slower than both Unix domain socket an TCP socket.

 ## MySQL